Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Introduction

-An extensive amount of study has been accomplished on plasma sheath in the presence of uniform and oblique magnetic field.
-The oblique magnetic field configuration has acquired intense interest with the inception of fusion research{\cite{moulick2019,gyergyek2016,adhikari2017,masoudi2015,Adhikari2018}}.
-In particular, such studies under the influence of collision have become a trend in recent times.
-In a recent study{\cite{thakur2018}}, it has been shown that the collisional force dominates over the effect of magnetic field on ion velocity.
-Again, Pandey {\textit{et al.}}{\cite{pandey2008}} reported that the width of the plasma sheath depends not only on the collision and plasma magnetization but also on the orientation of the magnetic field.
-While these literature provided enough insight on plasma sheath in the presence of uniform and oblique magnetic field, they did not report anything on spatially varying magnetic field so far.
-In this article, we concentrate on the sheath formation near a wall in the presence of a magnetic field gradient.
-The geometry of the problem is shown in {figure 1}.
-Magnetic field is directed along x-axis, while its magnitude varies along z.
-We consider a linear profile of this variation.
-The problem has a perspective, where, a magnetic field is put parallel to the wall in order to restrict the plasma contact with the wall.
-The motivation lying behind the present work is to understand the nature of the plasma sheath in a collisional environment with the presence of a gradient magnetic field, which might be of use in material processing as well as in magnetically confined plasma devices.
+Although this significant volume of literature has provided a detailed account of the plasma sheath in the presence of UOM and magnetic field parallel to the surface, the field lacks findings on spatially varying magnetic field.
+In this article, we have concentrated on the sheath formation near a wall in the presence of an inhomogeneous magnetic field.
+The motivation lying behind the present work is to understand the nature of the plasma sheath in a collisional environment in the presence of an inhomogeneous magnetic field, which might be of use in material processing as well as in magnetically confined plasma devices.
+In the rest of the paper the inhomogeneous magnetic field is represented in short by IHM for convenience.

 The present work is arranged in six sections.
-In section 2, the basic equations and the theoretical model is discussed.
-In section 3, the normalization of the variables is done.
-Section 4 takes into account the required numerical scheme for the study.
-Section 5 includes the results and discussion.
-The conclusion of the work is presented in section 6.
+In section II, the basic equations and the theoretical model is discussed.
+In section III, the normalization of the variables is done.
+Section IV takes into account the required numerical scheme for the study.
+Section V includes the results and discussion.
+The conclusion of the work is presented in section VI.
+An 'Appendix' section describing the magnetic field profile related to the present work can be found at the end.

-\section{Theoretical model and basic equations}
+\section{Theoretical Model and basic equations}

+As mentioned earlier most of the study of plasma sheath has been carried out in the presence of an uniform magnetic field.
+The properties of the plasma sheath is well established in the presence of the such magnetic field configuration.
+But there is no such study on the plasma sheath dealing with a magnetic field varying spatially along the system length \textit{i.e} in the presence of an inhomogeneous magnetic field.
+The simplest form of an inhomogeneous magnetic field in free space is given by{\cite{bittencourt}},

+Where ${\alpha}$ is a constant having dimension of the inverse of length.
+The first term of equation (1) is called the gradient term.
+The second term is related to the curvature of the field lines and is called the curvature term.
+In the above equation, $\hat{i}$ and $\hat{k}$ represent the unit vectors along x and z axes, respectively.
+The presence of the curvature term along with the gradient term makes the problem two-dimensional thereby increases the complexity of the problem.